History of Cyprus: Early Iron Age

 The early Iron Age on Cyprus follows the Submycenaean period (1125–1050 BC) of the Late Bronze Age.
-It is divided into the Geometric (1050–700) and Archaic (700–525) periods.
+It is divided into the Geometric (1050–700 BC) and Archaic (700–525 BC) periods.

-Foundations myths documented by classical authors connect the foundation of numerous Cypriot towns with immigrant Greek heroes in the wake of the Trojan war.
+Foundations myths documented by classical authors connect the foundation of numerous Cypriot towns with immigrant Greek heroes in the wake of the Trojan War.
 For example, Teucer, brother of Aias was supposed to have founded Salamis, and the Arcadian Agapenor of Tegea to have replaced the native ruler Kinyras and to have founded Paphos.
-Some scholars see this a memory of a Greek colonisation already in the 11th century.
-In the 11th century tomb 49 from Palaepaphos-Skales three bronze obeloi with inscriptions in Cypriot syllabic script have been found, one of which bears the name of Opheltas.
-This is first indication of the use of Greek language on the island.
+Some scholars see this a memory of a Greek colonisation already in the 11th century BC.
+Tomb 49 from the 11th century BC was found in Palaepaphos-Skales, containing three bronze obeloi with inscriptions in Cypriot syllabic script, one of which bears the name of Opheltas.
+This is the first indication of the use of Greek language on the island.

 Cremation as a burial rite is seen as a Greek introduction as well.
-The first cremation burial in bronze vessels has been found at Kourion-Kaloriziki, tomb 40, dated to the first half of the 11th century (LCIIIB).
+The first cremation burial in bronze vessels has been found at Kourion-Kaloriziki, tomb 40, dated to the first half of the 11th century BC (LCIIIB).
 The shaft grave contained two bronze rod tripod stands, the remains of a shield and a golden sceptre as well.
-Formerly seen as the Royal grave of first Argive founders of Kourion, it is now interpreted as the tomb of a native Cypriot or a Phoenician prince.
+Formerly seen as the royal grave of first Argive founders of Kourion, it is now interpreted as the tomb of a native Cypriot or a Phoenician prince.
 The cloisonné enamelling of the sceptre head with the two falcons surmounting it has no parallels in the Aegean, but shows a strong Egyptian influence.

+A population living in Amathus in the early Iron Age left inscriptions in the Eteocypriot language using the Cypriot syllabary.
+It is not known if this language survived from a Bronze Age language spoken in Cyprus, maybe one written in the Cypro-Minoan Script, or if it was related to Hurrian, since later eastern immigrants may have adopted the script, similar to how the Mycenaeans adopted the Minoan script.